voicetreelab/gsm_infinite/README.md

     ```bash
     cd symbolic
     ```
+    In this repo, we recommend running evaluations with api calling mechanism.
+Even for open-source models, we advise either deploy models locally via vllm/sglang, or using api providers such as DeepInfra, etc.

 2. **Edit `config.sh`**
    - Set `run_sampling` to `true` if you want to sample new predictions from your model.
 Set to `false` to skip sampling.